-Enrollment at Grace is a privilege, and it is expected that students will conduct themselves in a manner that reflects the ideals, values, and educational aims of the University.
-Students will respect the rights of others and will treat fellow students, faculty, and staff with good manners and respect.
-Students will behave in such a way as to promote a positive learning environment.
-When a student's actions do not reflect these expectations, the University will take disciplinary measures, which may include disciplinary suspension or expulsion from the University and/or criminal prosecution.
+Enrollment at Grace is a privilege, and the University expects students to conduct themselves in a manner that reflects the biblical stance and educational aims of the University.
+Students will respect the rights of others and will treat fellow students, faculty, and staff with good manners and respect, promoting a positive learning environment.
+Students will live in compliance with the laws of their state and of the United States and according to the moral demands of the Bible as reflected in the University's biblical stance and published policies.

+When a student's actions do not reflect moral, biblical, or legal norms, the University reserves the right take disciplinary measures, which may include removal from courses, disciplinary suspension, expulsion from the University, and/or referral to law enforcement.